AdobeDocs/audience-manager.en/help/using/reference/bulk-management-tools/bulk-rules.md

 >[!NOTE]
 >
->The [!UICONTROL Bulk Management Tools] *are not* supported by [!DNL Audience Manager].
-This tool is provided for convenience and as a courtesy only.
-For bulk changes, we recommend that you work with the [Audience Manager APIs](../../api/rest-api-main/aam-api-getting-started.md) instead.
-[RBAC group permissions](../../features/administration/administration-overview.md) assigned in the [!DNL Audience Manager] UI are honored in the [!UICONTROL Bulk Management Tools].
+>[RBAC group permissions](../../features/administration/administration-overview.md) assigned in the [!DNL Audience Manager] UI are honored in the [!UICONTROL Bulk Management Tools].

 ## Working with trait rules {#trait-rules}